 Where a buyer and seller agree to buy and sell a property without including any conditions.
 A conditional sale becomes unconditional when all conditions are met.

-This is when someone offers to buy a property without attaching any conditions to the sale.
+When a buyer offers to buy a property without attaching any conditions to the sale.

 Unit title (stratum estate)

-A title to a unit or lot on a plan of subdivision associated with townhouses, units and blocks of flats and based on the horizontal and vertical subdivision of air space.
+The title to a unit or lot on a plan of subdivision associated with townhouses, units and blocks of flats and based on the horizontal and vertical subdivision of air space.
 Owners have a certificate of title, are absolute owners of a freehold flat and have an undivided share of the common property.

-The private or public service facilities such as gas, electricity, telephone, water and sewer that are provided as part of the development of the land.
+Private or public service facilities such as gas, electricity, telephone, water and sewer that are provided as part of the development of the land.

-An estimate of a property’s worth on the current market which can be provided by a registered valuer.
+An estimate of a property’s worth on the current market, which can be provided by a registered valuer.

 The person or entity legally authorised to sell a property.